(The) Gila-Monster

 From (false) Gila-myths and circumvented stories there is fx the popular belief from this lizard being capable to jump for an attack.
 Also – according to Dr Sewards Gila-pages – they've in the past (unjustified) fx been believed able to poison with their unhealthy, rotten smelling 'Gila-breath', and, also 'their bite being impossible to break off' (~won't let go until dawn of the day !).
 Both are only superstition and Gila's only move slowly on the ground, but actually they do bite hard if harmed.
 Having no Gila's close my headquarters, I've only encountered them in the comics, which actually gave me (actual) reason and interest for this example – but this mentioned only as example from these (Gila-)myths, typical of those, I suppose; In the Charlier-Giraud book from the adventures of lt (Mike) Blueberry (The Lost Dutchman's Mine1.) the old gold-digger/traitor finds himself trapped in pueblo housing and when searching for drink there's only a bowl of water where floats a dead Gila-monster...(Quite obviously any animal carcass in the boiling desert sun and heat spoils the water, but this only mentioned as typical example from intentional use of the lizards bad reputation.)

-lacertilia) and/or reptiles evolution, but few perhaps can briefly be mentioned (as some comparison, though there seems to be apparently hundreds species their various genera and the relatins not always too clear, perhaps.).
+In this part on our series we don't possibly have space lengthy histories/stories from lizards (lacertilia) and/or reptiles evolution, but few perhaps can briefly be mentioned (as some comparison, though there seems to be apparently hundreds species their various genera and the relatins not always too clear, perhaps.).
 The sub-order Squamata, (according to information we find) contains basically lizards and snakes species with overlapping scales.
 Includes the 'modern lizards' generally, but also from evolutionary more distant origin still is extant Tuatara (Sphenodon punctatus, separated for its own genus/group and the sole member in it).
 Mentioned Tuatara(s) survive today only in New Zealand islands and is considered a 'living fossil' even among reptiles (it even has 'false' 3rd eye on its forehead, sometimes assumed a remnant from early evolutionary experiments in the development of vision) Also, Tuatara is supposed to originate from about 180 M years to the past.
 In parallel with its (supposedly) 'ancestral' preceding species/earliest lizards also evolved the Archosaurs, which in their time gave rise for various other animal groups including crocodilians and dinosaurs (and from latter then subsequently evolved the birds, according to current theories and beliefs).

-'base group', Lepidosaurs (from which, apparently earlier, separated a different lineage reaching for the extant Tuatara).
+But, briefly the modern groups of lizards and snakes are known to have later evolved for their own path from the lizards 'base group', Lepidosaurs (from which, apparently earlier, separated a different lineage reaching for the extant Tuatara).
 Among the various lizards suborder(s), we find currently at least extant clans of the Iguania, Gekkota, Amphisbaenia ('worm lizards), Autarchoglossa ('skinks' and other varieties, including the snakes) – I guess they make the classfied main groups, at least supposedly it being so (But snakes fx also are usually excluded from lizard and classified as separate subordinate clan of their own).
 All the mentioned (lizard) groups actually contain rather various interesting peculiarities, (and more, like the Chameleons, that mostly appear in African forests...or, fx Galapagós-island endemic and particular species; Sea Iguanas?/Leguans (VU) fx, that are the only marine lizard species.)
 But, Anyway, various lizard genera (like Iguanas, and Gekkos especially) also are adapted to climbing on trees at tropical forests, and so the Iguanas are common in ranges from South America to Mexico and Caribbean islands (/and so appear inhabiting mainly the Central- and South American tropical forests.)

-like the Comodo Dragon (Varanus komodoensis, VU) – although geographically rather distant; It only inhabits restricted Comodo islands, and is largest of the extant lizards.
+Lizards that perhaps somewhat more resemble the Gilas/Helodermatidae group are found from Varanidae or the 'monitor lizards' (at least, I suppose these are synomous category, if it not being that the other is a sub-group of the other...) like the Comodo Dragon (Varanus komodoensis, VU) – although geographically rather distant; It only inhabits restricted Comodo islands, and is largest of the extant lizards.
 They can reach about 2.5 m and weight almost 100 kg – Gila's for comparison, only are about 50-60 cm and weight some 4-5 kg that also being rather large for extant lizards (many that appear common in various parts of the world are only tens of centimeters in length.
 The small lizards are more typical of course, but basically also mostly carnivorous.)
 The Varanidae contain plenty more larger species, but, here no space for further observations...
 Strangely, but probably a result from its limited (current) range the Comodo dragon remained practically unknown to (science) all up until the early 20th century.
 To the contrary Gilas have been known (for science) long time, at least since the 19th century at least.

 Gila Monsters deserted living environments would therefore perhaps feel a bit peculiar from this point-of-view.
 But, actually deserts offer a habitat for many lizard species – perhaps, it has something to do with their distant origin from the Reptilian ages (“When the Dinosaurs reigned the Earth” as goes that common paraphrase...).
 Because the Earthly climates Millions of years ago in the prehistory were lot warmer than today, the animals with changing body temperatures nowadays appear more commonly in places where there's hot and/or humid conditions, like rain forests and deserts – The lizards kind of made logical conclusions and selected the warmer regions as the global climates did coollen considerably after the K/T-boundary2. , about 65 Million year ago). - But, it must be reminded, plenty extant reptile and lizard species also inhabit the more temperate regions, of course.
 Also noticed (here), that lizards are among the most abundant species on deserts (In fact, snakes are found more numerous, but lizards are more often seen since they are active in day-time and snakes mostly are nocturnal).